sghangs/InsuranceVirtualAgent/README.md

 4. Create lambda function to have the logic of indexing the policy document in RAG process.
 This function automatically triggered by S3 to create the embeddings of policy document and store it in the pineconne vectore db. lambda function -> (Insurance-Virtual-Assistant) logic has been written in lambda_function.py file
-5. Create secrets in secretmanagers to store the pinecone api key. -> (pinecone_api_key)
+5. Create secrets in secretmanagers to store the pinecone api key and llama api key. -> (pinecone_api_key)

-6. Create layer
+6. Create Docker Image

-You need to package the distributions compatible with Amazon Linux and the architecture of your Lambda function (x86_64 or arm).

-The easiest way to do this is create a layer.

-    1. Put the list of your dependencies (Pillow, opencv-python-headless, plus whatever else you need) into requirements.txt

-    Run these commands:

-    `pip install \
-    --platform manylinux2014_x86_64 \
-    --target=python \
-    --implementation cp \
-    --python-version 3.12 \
-    --only-binary=:all: \
-    --upgrade \
-    -r requirements.txt`
-    2. `zip -r imaging.zip python/`
-    3. If your Lambda is running on ARM, replace manylinux2014_x86_64 with manylinux2014_aarch64

-    Create the layer from the resulting zip file and use it in your lambda.
+Wrap the lambda function with its dependencies and create the docker image.
+1. Create lambda_fucntion.py, Dockerfile, requirements.txt as shown in lambdasetup directory.
+2. Create the aws ecr repository.
+3. Build the docker image from dockerfile and push it to aws ecr repo.
+4. Create aws lambda function using docker container option and attach the image.

 7. Add triggers : Add trigger to trigger the lambda function whenever policy documents gets created in S3 bucket.